Identifying infringing material

 If material has been made available on an official site by the creator or copyright owner then you know that they have made it available to be used as permitted under copyright law or as covered by their terms and conditions.
 For example, if you would like to download a podcast from an ABC program, download it from the ABC’s website, you know then that it’s legal.

 In some cases, the official website may only have limited content available (for example the official Leunig website) which often means that the creator or copyright owner has chosen not to make their work available on the internet.
 This can be a good indicator that other sites that make the material available are probably doing so without permission of the copyright owner.

 Check the quality of the material on the website.
 Material that has been made available by the copyright owner or with their permission is likely to be high quality.
-A poor quality version may indicate that the material is infringing.
-However, given that technology makes it easy to create perfect copies, a good quality copy does not always mean that the copy is legal and you may need to consider some of the other factors such as the site that the material is available from etc.
+A poor-quality version may indicate that the material is infringing.
+However, given that technology makes it easy to create perfect copies, a good quality copy does not always mean that the copy is legal and you may need to consider some of the other factors such as the site that the material is available from, for example.

-Sometimes it can be helpful to consider the type of material and the context in which it is available, and remember that if it appears too good to be true then it probably is.
-Use common sense and judgement.
-If you find a website where you can freely download the latest Hollywood blockbuster, chances are it's not legal.
-Music, movies, TV shows, computer software and games are frequently made available illegally but at the same time some copyright owners are choosing to make their material freely available for people to watch or trial.
-So how can you tell the difference?
-When this material is made available legally it is often with the aim of encouraging you to buy the product so it is unlikely to be made available:
+Sometimes it can be helpful to consider the type of material and the context in which it is available.
+If you find a website where you can freely download or stream the latest Hollywood blockbuster,then it is likely that it's not legal.
+Music, movies, TV shows, computer software and games are unlikely to be made available: